FBR Rebuts News About FBR Reforms Meeting - UrduPoint

 FBR Rebuts News About FBR Reforms' Meeting

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Aug, 2020 ) :The Federal Board of Revenue (FBR) Wednesday strongly rebutted a news story, appearing in a section of press, about a meeting of FBR officers with the Prime Minister on Reforms.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Aug, 2020 ) :The Federal Board of Revenue (FBR) Thursday again strongly rebutted a news story, appearing in a section of press, about a meeting of FBR officers with the prime minister on reforms.

-The board further clarified that a consultative meeting of FBR officers has actually been held with the concerned officers of PM office on the proposed FBR Reforms.
+The board further clarified that a consultative meeting of FBR officers has actually been held with the concerned officers of Prime Minister Office on the proposed FBR reforms.

 It further clarified that the officers of FBR have not refused to accept proposed reform structure of FBR, as indicated in the news story, rather consultative meetings were being held regularly to bring further improvement in the reform structure of FBR.

-The meeting with the officers of PM Office was a part of that consultative process, the statement added.
+The meeting with the officers of Prime Minister Office was a part of that consultative process, the statement added.